Raw vegan children

 These observations led me to research from the ground up childhood nutrition, vegan nutrition and raw food nutrition.
 I had a very good reason to get it right -- my daughter Evie.
 I wanted her to be raw for health reasons.
 I wanted her to be vegan because I'd been vegan for so long.

-However, all the while I was researching this information, I saw huge amounts of misinformation being fed to the raw food community.
+However, all the while I was researching this information, I saw huge amounts of misinformation being fed to the raw food community BY THE RAW FOOD COMMUNITY.
 I also saw children with very damaged teeth, stunted growth and developmental problems.

 Worryingly, the children of some of those who actively promoted raw food had experienced the worst symptoms.
 If these children were put on a raw or cooked vegetarian (not vegan) diet, and were given supplements, they often caught up.
 Those who are still raw vegan are still experiencing development and growth issues.